 However, the nice properties of red-black trees come with a price: implementation complexity.
-Maintaining a bound of $2 \log n$ on the height is not easy.
-It requires a careful analysis of a number of cases and it requires that the implementation does exactly the right
+Maintaining a bound of 2 logn on the height is not easy.
+It requires a careful analysis of a number of cases and it requires that the implementation does exactly the right thing in each case.
+One misplaced rotation or change of color produces a bug that can be very difficult to understand and track down.

 1Note that skiplists and treaps also have this property in the expected sense.
-See Exercise 4.1 and Exercise 7.3.
+See Exercise 4.6 and Exercise 7.5.